For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

 Sprekelia formosissima, Aztec lily, Jacobean lily, St. James lily

-The Aztec lily is a distinctly striking amaryllid from Mexico which has been a favorite in European gardens for over three centuries.
+The Aztec lily is a distinctly striking amaryllid from Mexico that has been a favorite in European gardens for over three centuries.

 It has been only within the past few years that American gardeners have become aware of its garden value.